ErinSolstice/virual-note-taker/README.md

 # virtual-note-taker
 ## Installing dependencies

-Package was developed using python 3.9.x and the Anaconda distribution.
+Package was developed using the Anaconda distribution of python 3.9.

 In a fresh virtual environment run the following commands.
 - install pytorch using instrucitons at [pytorch.org](https://pytorch.org/)
 - `pip install easyocr`
 - `pip install -r requirements.txt`

-If you want to do any processing on the whiteboard data.
+If you want to do any processing on the IAM-onDB data.
 - `pip install -r requirementsDataProcess.txt`
 - install [ImageMagick](https://imagemagick.org/index.php)